jvaugha3038/Engineering_4_Notebook/README.md

 [moose code](https://github.com/jvaugha3038/Engineering_4_Notebook/blob/main/raspberry-pi/moose.py)

 ### Reflection
 This part took me longer than I think it should have, because even though we got all of the morse code translations themselves from a dictionary, we still had to format any spaces in the prompt.
 I spent way too long trying things that didn't work, and then I just added a new key:value pair to the dictionary for spaces and it worked.
+Then I got rid of that, and just had it check for spaces manually with an if statement.
+Both ways worked well.
 Also, I used a function for the translation specifically because I wanted to copy over the code from landing pad 1 and just change it, instead of rewriting similar code.
 Whether that saved time or not is something I don't know.

 (i wrote the documentation for this entire segment and then forgot to save it like a clown.)
 &nbsp;